Xander-Hinrichsen/ManiSkill/docs/source/tasks/digital_twins/index.md

 **Supported Robots: PandaStick (WIP UR5e)**

 **Randomizations:**
-- The 3D T block's initial center of mass is randomized in the region on the table: [-1,2] x [-1,1] + T Goal initial position.
+- The 3D T block's initial center of mass is randomized in the region on the table: [-1,1] x [-1,2] + T Goal initial position.
 It is placed flat on the table
 - The 3D T block's initial z rotation is randomized in [0,2pi] around the center of mass of the block

 **Success Conditions:**
-- the 3D T block covers at least 90% of the 2D T goal zone
+- The 3D T block covers at least 90% of the 2D T goal zone
 :::

 <video preload="auto" controls="True" width="100%">